blazium-engine/blazium-docs/contributing/development/core_and_modules/variant_class.rst

    its atomic/native datatype).
 -  Be hashed, so it can be compared quickly to other variants.
 -  Be used to convert safely between datatypes.
--  Be used to abstract calling methods and their arguments (Godot exports all its functions through variants).
+-  Be used to abstract calling methods and their arguments (Blazium exports all its functions through variants).
 -  Be used to defer calls or move data between threads.
 -  Be serialized as binary and stored to disk, or transferred via